dots-energy/dots-simulation-orchestrator/README.md

 Two items need to be installed first: [kind](https://kind.sigs.k8s.io/) and [kubectl](https://kubernetes.io/docs/tasks/tools/).
-Installing kind and kubectl on windows on WSL works well, other local cluster options have not been tried.
+Installing kind and kubectl on Windows on WSL works well, other local cluster options have not been tried.

 In the `k8s` folder you can find the `deploy_dot_kind.sh` scripts which will:

-- setup a cluster (on Azure or Kind) with `dots` namespace
+- set up a cluster (on Azure or Kind) with `dots` namespace
 - grep the kubernetes api token and put it in a k8s secret for the MSO
 - deploy k8s env vars and secrets containing mosquitto, influxdb and grafana passwords, and ci.tno.nl token
   (the default password values in `env-secret-config_template.yaml` should be updated for Azure)